The Key to Reaching Your Personal & Professional Goals: Networking

 Create an account today to get BiggerPocket's best blog articles delivered to your inboxSign up for free

 Talk about the meeting of the minds.
-There were enough ideas talked about just today to create a gazillion new businesses, rabbit holes, and crazy plans.
+There were enough ideas talked about just that day to create a gazillion new businesses, rabbit holes, and crazy plans.
 I was able to connect, learn, and find ways that we could both help each other and take action at the same time.

 Most successful people I know have made it their business to get to know people.
 They learn what others need, where their strengths and weaknesses are, and how best to help them.
 In return, the income, benefit, and opportunities come back tenfold.

 Our team just started a meetup here in Kansas City.
 We had 90-plus show up at our first meeting and over 160 at our second.
 We were simply overwhelmed and humbled at the number of people.
 We literally outgrew the first meeting space and then the second in back-to-back meetings.

 This is honestly the motivation and fuel for this post.
 The meetup really made me stop and think about how we connect as people.

 As my team sat around eating lunch, excited and sharing stories about the meeting a few days earlier, we talked about all the people we met.
 The deals that were done there.
 The cool new people we had never heard of.

 And then there were some who literally had no idea where to start.
 What we did know for sure was that the people who attended were looking for an amazing community that would support their dreams and ideas.